North Georgia Rivers

 What is the best month to fish the Soque River?

-May is the single best month — dense spring hatches, cool clear water, and prime sight fishing for the Soque's big trout.
+May is the single best month — dense spring hatches (caddis, sulphurs, light cahills), cool clear water, and prime sight fishing for the Soque's big trout.
 Late October is the other standout, kicking off the trophy-brown streamer window that runs through November.
+If you can only go once, May offers the best all-around fishing.

 When can you catch the biggest trout on the Soque?

-Late October through November, the pre-spawn window, when brown trout get aggressive and chase streamers.
-The largest fish of the year — browns well over five pounds — are caught in this stretch on articulated streamers and Woolly Buggers.
+Late October through mid-November, the pre-spawn window, when brown trout get aggressive and chase streamers.
+The largest fish of the year — browns well over five pounds — are caught in this stretch on articulated streamers, sculpins, and Woolly Buggers stripped through the deeper runs.

 Can you fish the Soque River year-round?

 Yes.
 The Soque is private, spring-fed water with no closed season, so it fishes all twelve months.
-Winter (December–March) is slow and technical with great solitude, and the spring influence keeps it fishable in summer when freestone creeks run too warm.
+Winter (December–March) is slow and technical with great solitude, spring and fall are the peak windows, and the spring influence keeps it fishable in summer when freestone creeks run too warm.

 Is summer a good time to fish the Soque?

-Summer fishes well early morning and late evening, with terrestrials in play, but midday is tough in the heat.
-The Soque's spring-fed water stays cooler than nearby freestone streams, so it holds up better in summer than most North Georgia water.
+Summer fishes well early morning and late evening, with terrestrials (beetles, ants, hoppers) and early-morning tricos in play, but midday is tough in the heat.
+The Soque's spring-fed water stays cooler than nearby freestone streams, so it holds up better in summer than most North Georgia water — just fish the low-light windows and shaded canyons.

 When should I book a Soque River trip?

 For peak hatches and sight fishing, book May (or April–June).
 For a trophy brown, book late October–November.
 For solitude and a technical challenge, winter works.
-Because the Soque is private water, you book through a guide or rod fee — reserve the prime spring and fall dates well ahead.
+Because the Soque is private water, you book through a guide or rod fee — and the prime spring and fall dates sell out first, so reserve well ahead.

 Book the Soque's prime window